 In the United States, we received from the FDA 510(k) clearance for our IceSense3, ProSense and MultiSense and the related disposables.
-On December 10, 2007, we received initial 510(k) clearance for our IceSense3 system for ablation indications specific to urology, oncology, dermatology, gynecology, general surgery, thoracic surgery and proctology.
+On December 10, 2007, we received initial 510(k) clearance for our IceSense3 system for ablation indications specific to urology, oncology, dermatology, general surgery, thoracic surgery and proctology.
 On November 29, 2010, we received 510(k) clearance for our IceSense3 system for the ablation of breast fibroadenomas under general surgery.
-On December 20, 2019, we received 510(k) clearance to allow us to market and sell our IceCure family (which includes Icesense3, ProSense and MultiSense) systems for the treatment of breast fibroadenomas, prostate and kidney tissue, liver metastases, tumors, skin lesions, and other indications, and treat our products as "one family of products," which means that any additional approval given by the FDA in relation to the family of products will apply automatically to the "family" as one product, without the need for FDA approval for a new specific indication, as is the case for the use of these products for breast cancer.
+On December 20, 2019, we received 510(k) clearance to allow us to market and sell our IceCure family (which includes Icesense3, ProSense and MultiSense) systems for the treatment of breast fibroadenomas, prostate and kidney tissue, liver metastases, tumors, skin lesions, and other indications, and treat our products as "one family of products," which means that any additional approval given by the FDA in relation to the family of products will apply automatically to the "family" as one product, without the need for FDA approval for each separate system; provided, however, that we expect to require individual approvals for our products from the FDA if we seek marketing approval for a new specific indication, as is the case for the use of these products for breast cancer.

 On December 31, 2020, we submitted a pre-submission package to the FDA for approval of breast cancer indication, based on our ICE3 trial interim results for our IceCure family systems.
 As part of the pre-submission package, we requested that we receive approval for this indication through the 510(k) submission pathway or De Novo classification.
-There can be no guarantee that the FDA approves the use of any of our products for the treatment of this indication, and an approval could be given on a narrower indication than requested, or, even if approval is given to market our products, there can be no guarantee that the 510(k) pathway or De Novo classification, which could result in additional costs and a longer timeline until we receive any such approval.
+There can be no guarantee that the FDA approves the use of any of our products for the treatment of this indication, and an approval could be given on a narrower indication than requested, or, even if approval is given to market our products, there can be no guarantee that the approval is given via the 510(k) pathway or De Novo classification, which could result in additional costs and a longer timeline until we receive any such approval.
 If we do not receive approval via the 510(k) pathway or De Novo classification, we may seek to receive a PMA (see "Item 4.B.
 Business Overview- Government Regulation - PMA Pathway" for additional information).